04. 112 (1955-6) Wurlitzer Electronic Piano

 Most 112’s look different than the 111’s in that they are a light sandstone grey-beige “flecktone”.

-A heavy lead brick, bolted over the top 8 reed screws for improved sustain, is not shown in the manual, but exists on instruments by at least February 1956.
+A heavy lead brick, bolted over the top 8 reed screws for improved sustain, is not shown in the manual, but exists on instruments by at least February 1956 (by serial number 4963).

 But again…. not on all.
-The example below, as with some 111’s, has sustain mass added at random spots on the reed bar.
-Which may mean this is a leftover 110 or early 111 reedbar.
-(An early example of the company’s hybridization tendency.)
+The example below, as with most 111’s, has sustain mass added at random spots on the reed bar.
+It may be that 1956 instruments came with sustain bricks, and 1955 instruments did not.

 There are no dampers on those 8 notes.
 The damperless notes will increase to 11 from 1957 to 1963 (for all models in the style 2 and style 3 reed series), then reduce to 5 for the rest of the run of Wurlies.